top of page

 Products are rated by absorbency level based on milliliters (ml) they can hold:

-How to know: Track your leak frequency and volume.
-A continence nurse can help determine your level during assessment.
+To determine your needs, track your leak frequency and volume.
+A continence nurse can help assess your level during an evaluation.

 Continence Pads

-Best for: Light to moderate incontinence, active users, daytime use
+Best for light to moderate incontinence, active users, and daytime use.

 Continence Pants (Pull-ups)

-Best for: Moderate to heavy incontinence, mobility issues, overnight use
+Best for moderate to heavy incontinence, mobility issues, and overnight use.

 Bed Pads